Adstock

-Adstock is a village and civil parish about 2.5 mi northwest of Winslow and 3 mi southeast of Buckingham in the Aylesbury Vale district of Buckinghamshire.
+Adstock is a village and civil parish about 2.5 mi northwest of Winslow and 3 mi southeast of Buckingham, in the Buckinghamshire unitary district of England.
 The 2001 Census recorded a parish population of 415 reducing to 363 at the 2011 Census.

 There are remains of a Roman road in the village.

 In the divisions of England that took place between AD 613 and 1017, Buckinghamshire was divided into eight hundreds.
 The manor of Adstock originally formed part of the Votesdune Hundred, then merged into the Ashendon Hundred and was finally absorbed into the Buckingham Hundred.
 At that time it was surrounded by the Bernwood, one of the most important Royal Forests.
 At the end of the 10th century, Adstock formed a portion of the Lands of Godwine, Earl of Kent and his second wife Gytha Thorkelsdóttir.

 After the Norman conquest of England, its name was recorded in the Domesday Book of 1086 as Edestoche which is Old English and means Eadda's Farm.
 Nearby Addington was named after the same person.

 In the mid to late 11th century the manor of Adstock was given by William the Conqueror to his illegitimate son William Peverel, who was listed as its owner in 1086.
 This suggests that the manor was of some value, or that its previous owner was of some prominence in Anglo Saxon society.

 The village received a charter to establish itself as a town briefly in 1665 so that a market could be held there.
-This was due to the majority of the people from the two local towns of Winslow and Buckingham being infected with bubonic plague.
+This was due to the majority of the people of the two local towns of Winslow and Buckingham being infected with bubonic plague.
 The charter was removed, however, in 1685 and Adstock was reinstated as a village rather than a town.